Combination Therapy for Acute Lymphoblastic Leukemia

 The trial requires that participants stop taking certain medications before starting.
 Specifically, if you are taking strong or moderate CYP3A inhibitors, inducers, P-glycoprotein inhibitors, or warfarin, you must wait at least 3 half-lives of the medication before starting the trial.
 Additionally, if you have recently received a live vaccine, you must wait at least 4 weeks before starting.

-What makes this drug combination unique for treating acute lymphoblastic leukemia?
+What evidence suggests that this trial's combination therapy could be effective for acute lymphoblastic leukemia?

 Jessica T. Leonard